Wills, trusts and powers of attorney should be essential pieces of everyone's estate plan, no matter the size of your estate.

 Death is not the only catastrophe that can wreak havoc on the lives of you and your loved ones.
 In the event that you become incapacitated, Powers of Attorney give the person of your choice responsibility for making your health care and financial decisions.
 They clarify your wishes for loved ones and settle disputes before they arise, and are an essential component of any estate plan.

-Based in the Beverly neighborhood of Chicago, Hess Law Firm is conveniently located near clients on the South side and in the Southwest suburbs – including Oak Lawn, Evergreen Park and Palos Hills.
-But we also work with clients throughout the Chicagoland area and will gladly meet with you at your home or other convenient location.
-We welcome you to contact us to learn more or to schedule a consultation.
+If you have questions about estate planning, administration, or probate, CLICK HERE to schedule a free 30-minute consultation.
+Based in Rolling Meadows, Illinois, Hess Law Firm is conveniently located near clients on the North side and in the Northwest suburbs – including Arlington Heights, Schaumburg, Glenview and Park Ridge.
+Matthew Hess, an experienced estate planning lawyer, also works with clients throughout the Chicagoland area and will gladly meet with you at your home or other convenient location.
+We welcome you to call us at (847) 367-6990 or fill out our contact form to learn more.